dag-andersen/khaos-monkey/README.md

 You can randomize how often the attack happens and how many pods are killed each attack.

 You can set `random-kill-count` to `true` if you want the monkey to kill a random amount of pods between 0 and the specified value for that mode.
-> *Example*: If the monkey run with `./khaos-monkey --random-kill-count=true percentage 50` then the monkey will kill between `0` and `50` percent of the pods in each `ReplicaSet`.
+> *Example*: If the monkey runs with `./khaos-monkey --random-kill-count=true percentage 50` then the monkey will kill between `0` and `50` percent of the pods in each `ReplicaSet`.

-You can set `random-extra-time-between-chaos` to `5m` if you want you want to add additional random time between each attack.
+You can set `random-extra-time-between-chaos` to `5m` if you want to add additional random time between each attack.
-> *Example*: If the monkey run with `--min-time-between-chaos=1m --random-extra-time-between-chaos=1m` the attacks will happen with a random time interval between 1 and 2 minutes.
+> *Example*: If the monkey runs with `--min-time-between-chaos=1m --random-extra-time-between-chaos=1m` the attacks will happen with a random time interval between 1 and 2 minutes.

 # Running/Testing on local machine
-You can test the monkey on your local machine before putting it on kubernetes.
+You can test the monkey on your local machine before putting it on Kubernetes.
 If you have your kube-config installed in `~/.kube/config` and have `cargo` installed then you can just pull the repo and run `cargo run -- --target-namespaces="my-namespace" fixed 1` in the repo root.
-If your config and permissions are correct the monkey will starting killing pods in namespace, "my-namespace", on the current `kubectl` context.
+If your config and permissions are correct the monkey will start killing pods in namespace, "my-namespace", on the current `kubectl` context.

 # Installation

-> Note: The default settings not target any namespaces, so it won't start killing pods until you specify namespaces to target or you make pods opt-in.

 ## Create the namespace:
 ```bash